RADAR-base/GSoC/project-ideas/README.md

 and providing integration to a well established open-source mHealth cloud platform for data collection, aggregation, transformation and heavyweight analytics with different types of data sources like wearables, IoT sensors, mobile apps, eCRFs.

+**Current Status:**
 The framework is currently in the Proof-Of-Concept (POC) stage and has been tested working in a staging environment.
+There are various integrations including [GrovePi](https://www.dexterindustries.com/grovepi/) and the array of [sensors](https://github.com/RADAR-base/RADAR-IoT/wiki/Supported-Sensors) compatible with it.
+For more information take a look at the [wiki](https://github.com/RADAR-base/RADAR-IoT/wiki).

 We want to finalise the framework and make it production-ready.
 This will involve working on core aspects of the framework like sensor states machines, M2M communication protocols and implementing advanced visibility into the framework.